SysCV/ovtrack/docs/GET_STARTED.md

 b.
 Please also prepare the [LVIS dataset](https://www.lvisdataset.org/).

+c.
+Please download coco annotations and put them in `data/lvis/annotations/`.
+You can download the annotations from [here](http://images.cocodataset.org/annotations/annotations_trainval2017.zip).

-It is recommended to symlink the dataset root to `$OVTrack/data`.
+It is recommended to symlink the dataset root to `$OVTrack/data`, and the model root to `$OVTrack/saved_models`.

 If your folder structure is different, you may need to change the corresponding paths in config files.